toneman77/toneman77.github.io/how-to-register.md

 ### zbot method

-You can access the information directly through the bot provided you signed up through kongregate.
+You can access the information directly through the bot provided you signed up (for the game) through kongregate.
 It will not work if you login through facebook.
 Simply type:
 >konglogin **yourusername yourpassword**

 to zbot.
 Zbot will spit out two values.
 The first is the user id; the second is the API key.

 ### with a browser

-You can access the value through a web browser:
+You can access the value through a web browser (neccessary for facebook login accounts):

 1. Open chrome.
 Ctrl+shift+I will open the network monitor.
 (Ctrl+shift+e for Firefox)
 2. Open AT in the browser.